CyrilCermak/modular_architecture_on_ios/README.md

 B. While generating these files, they are structured automatically by the generator according to the architectures that are benchmarked against each other.
-The contents of the files try to resemble real-world projects like the MPA and use complex features like `Combine` and generics.
+The contents of the files try to resemble real-world projects and use complex features like `Combine` and generics.
 The generated swift files were then combined into an iOS App project using `xcodegen` to generate the coresponding Xcode project files.

 Using this method, multiple different apps were generated: One monolithic application as a baseline; four apps using the described